7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 - Pickup: From select Waikiki hotels

-- Tour length: 6 hours
+- Tour length: 6 hours, daily 9 AM to 3 PM

 - Group size: up to 50 people

-- Adult price: $53 per person
+- Adult price: $58 per person

-Related article for budget travelers: How We Book our Hawaii Travel
+- How We Book Our Hawaii Travel

-Avoid big buses and enjoy a half day or full day out with a small group.
+Avoid big buses and enjoy a half-day or full-day out with a small group.
 Heading out with a small group will be more expensive, but it is a more personal tour.

 Tour details